quicwg/ops-drafts/draft-ietf-quic-manageability.md

 This mechanism will encourage senders to approach the maximum size, driving fragmentation that they may not be aware of.

-Networks can seek to avoid this by identifying probable QUIC packets ({{sec-identifying}}) and taking action whenever packets exceed the desired size.
-For DPLPMTUD a sufficient action is to drop the packet.
-If it is genuinely QUIC, the packet should have been a probe and so its loss should not cause impact to the flow of data.
-It serves only to guide the discovery of an optimal Path MTU.
+If path performance is limited when sending larger packets, an on-path device should support a maximum packet size for a specific transport flow and then consistently drop all packets that exceed the configured size when the inner IPv4 packet has DF set, or IPv6 is used.
+Endpoints can cache PMTU information between IP flows, in the IP-layer cache, so short-term consistency between the PMTU for flows can help avoid an endpoint using a PMTU that is inefficient.

+If network operators wish to start with a more limited implementation of such packet drops, they may wish to focus on QUIC.
+QUIC packets cannot always be identified ({{sec-identifying}}), but we assume that a set of candidate QUIC flows have been chosen.
+For QUIC endpoints using DPLPMTUD it is minimally sufficient for the path to silently drop a packet larger than the supported size.
+(A QUIC probe packet is used to discover the PMTU.
+If lost, this does not impact the flow of QUIC data.)

+IPv4 routers generate an ICMP message when a packet is dropped because the link MTU was exceeded. {{RFC8504}} specifies how an IPv6 node generates an ICMPv6 Packet Too Big message (PTB) in this case.
+PMTUD relies upon an endpoint receiving such PTB messages {{RFC8201}}, whereas DPLPMTUD does not reply upon these messages, but still can optionally use these to improve performance {{Section 4.6 of DPLPMTUD}}.

-DPLPMTUD can optionally make use of ICMP Packet Too Big messages (PTB, defined in {{Section 1.1 of DPLPMTUD}}).
-PMTUD requires such PTB messages in order to work.
-Since the network cannot know in advance which discovery method the QUIC endpoints are using, it should send a PTB packet in addition to dropping the oversized probe packet.
-The generated PTB packet should be compliant with the validation requirements of section 14.2.1 of {{QUIC-TRANSPORT}} otherwise it is likely to be ignored.
+Since a network cannot know in advance which discovery method a QUIC endpoint is using, it should always send a PTB message in addition to dropping the oversized packet.
+A generated PTB message should be compliant with the validation requirements of section 14.2.1 of {{QUIC-TRANSPORT}}, otherwise it will be ignored by DPLPMTUD.

 # IANA Considerations